fingerprintjs/fingerprintjs-pro-chrome-extension-example/README.md

 When the extension needs to obtain data from the Pro Agent, it creates a new window (via `chrome.windows.create`) with the URL of the **website** and waits for a message from it.

 1. We send message to background script `{"type": "get-visitor-id"}`.
-2. Background creates a new window that points to the **website** URL.
-The window is visible, but it's created as not focused, in order to don't cause the extension popup to close, if it was used there.
+2. The background script creates a new window that points to the **website** URL.
+The window is visible but without focus.
-3. **website** uses the Pro Agent to obtain data and passes it back to the Chrome extension via [native communication channel](https://developer.chrome.com/docs/extensions/mv3/messaging/#external-webpage).
+3. The **website** uses the Pro Agent to obtain data and passes it back to the Chrome extension via [native communication channel](https://developer.chrome.com/docs/extensions/mv3/messaging/#external-webpage).
-4. Background scripts wait for the message and then pass it back to the sender.
+4. The background scripts wait for the message and then pass it back to the sender.
 5. Created window is closed.

 > To debug the created window, you can comment out the `await chrome.windows.remove(currentWindow.id);` in `closeCurrentWindow` function in `packages/chrome-extension/src/background.ts`.